Monday, January 26, 2015

 Sangor’s daughter, Jacquelyn, married publisher, Ned L. Pines, in 1938.
 The New York Times reported the birth of Jacquelyn’s two daughters, in 1939 and 1942, and referred to her as “the former Miss Jacquelyn Sanger [sic] of Chicago.”

-In the 1940 census, Sangor resided in Manhattan, New York City at 205 West 54th Street.
+In the 1940 census, Sangor (Line 17) resided in Manhattan, New York City at 205 West 54th Street.
 He was married and an executive in personal services.
-His wife was not recorded.
-Who’s Who of American Comic Books 1928–1999 said his wife’s name was Frances.
+His wife was not named.
+At some point they divorced.

 After the census enumeration, Sangor traveled by ship to Mexico.
 He departed Vera Cruz, Mexico, on June 5, 1940, and arrived, six days later, in New York.